Computing

 - Productivity

-Through the teaching of these core strands children will be exposed to key vocabulary that will enable them to clearly explain their understanding of computing.
-Children will also develop a detailed knowledge and understanding of e-safety through practical experiences.
-Studying these core stands will ensure children will leave Cuddington digitally literate, with an understanding of the principles of computer science whilst being able to confidently use information technology.
+By learning these core strands, children will gain the key vocabulary to explain their understanding of computing.
+They will also build strong knowledge of e-safety through practical activities.
+This will ensure that when they leave Cuddington, they are digitally literate, understand the principles of computer science, and can confidently use information technology.

 Our Whole School Computing Road Map